Actinoplanes italicus: Microscopic examination

 The vegetative mycelium is composed of thin and twisted hyphae.
 The sporangia produced on starch and skim milk agar have wrinkled surfaces and vary in shapes from spherical to oval and piriform.

 The shape of the sporangia takes on a more regular shape immediately before rupturing.
 The spores released are highly motile, taking on varying shapes of spherical and oval.

 Physiology

 In peptone-yeast extract-iron agar, A. italicus produces H2S.
 Within a skim milk agar medium, it was able to hydrolyze casein.
 Other notable physiological characteristics include its ability to liquefy gelatin, produce tyrosinase, and peptonization without coagulation.
 The optimal temperature ranges between 28 and 37 °C.

 Carbon source

 A. italicus uses inositol, fructose, rhamnose, mannitol, xylose, arabinose, sucrose, and glucose as carbon sources for growth.
-It differs from many members of its genus such as A. utahensis and A. missouriensis, which do not use inositol; from A phillipinesis and A. armeniacus, which use raffinose; and from A. brasiliensis and A phillipinesis, which usw cellulose.
+It differs from many members of its genus such as A. utahensis and A. missouriensis, which do not use inositol; from A philippinensis and A. armeniacus, which use raffinose; and from A. brasiliensis and A philippinensis, which usw cellulose.
 A. italicus is also noted to use natural rubber as a sole carbon source.